Craigslist: a platform eroded by platforms

 Written by Sonali Bloom, HBS ’17.
-This post was originally published on the Digital Initiative’s public blogging platform, Open Knowledge.
+This post was originally published on the Digital Initiative’s classroom blogging platform.

 Launched in 1995 by Craig Newmark, Craigslist.org began as a hyper-local classified ad website.
 A newcomer to San Francisco, Newmark searched for a way to find out about local events of interest to software developers; finding nothing that fit his needs, he would research events and email them to his friends.
 Initially, word-of-mouth drove readership growth, and new users began to use the distribution list for more categories than events.
 Expanding into a web-based platform, Craigslist ultimately evolved to enable users to post or browse posts of apartments for rent or sublet, items for sale or barter, jobs and freelance work, and even personal ads of varying levels of propriety.